 Barrette, of course, is completely happy with her crap plan, because it’s cheap:

 “Well, I know it doesn’t cover lengthy hospital stays,” Barrette replied, adding “It’s perfect for what I want.
 I get co-pays for doctor visits and prescriptions.
 So it suffices what I need.
 Also, the price isn’t too bad either.”

 Mediaite’s Tommy Christopher has actually researched Ms. Barrette’s coverage better than she has:

 Her $54 plan actually doesn’t have copays for doctor visits and prescriptions.
 It pays $50 toward covered doctor’s visits, Dianne pays the rest, and $15 toward prescriptions, Dianne pays the rest.
-As for hospitalization, Greta again went where CBS did not, and actually asked about it.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+As for hospitalization, Greta again went where CBS did not, and actually asked about it.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “Well, does it pay for any hospitalization, the current policy you have?”
 Greta asked.

 And once again, Barrette wasn’t sure — she admitted she really had no idea.
 The plan does not cover any inpatient services at all, and only a few outpatient services — again, it provides a whopping $50 payment toward those services, and Barrette is on the hook for the rest.
 Van Susteren, again, points out that even if she’s happy with the old plan, “if you are walking across the street and someone runs a red light, you are in deep trouble under your existing policy.”